yakuzadave/PyAurora4X/README.md

 ## Documentation
-Additional markdown documents are stored in the `docs` directory.
+Additional markdown resources are stored in the `docs` directory.
-See [docs/README.md](docs/README.md) for an index of available files and guidelines on contributing new documentation.
-Remember to link any new markdown files from both that index and this README when appropriate.
+See [docs/README.md](docs/README.md) for an overview of available files, a table of contents, and instructions on contributing new documentation.
+Remember to add new markdown files to that index and mention them here when appropriate.

 ## License